dereklo2/CS410_Course_Project/README.md

 6. After subsequent builds, all you need to do is refresh the extension and the latest version will be in use!

+7. Note that you may have to refresh every post for tldr to work if the "Open posts in new tab" option is not enabled.
+To enable, go to User Settings --> Feed Settings and scroll to the bottom.

 # Architecture